-Is there anything we humans can do that doesn’t send so many beings to their death?
+Is there anything we can do to avoid sending so many creatures to their deaths?

-It there anything we can do to feed the worlds growing population that is in any way sustainable?
+Is there anything we can do to feed the ever-increasing human population that is environmentally friendly?

-But, that’s not me and not very good for my mental well being, so I’m going to continue making choices that at the time are at least a better option then the choice I was making the day before.
+But, that isn’t me, and it’s not good for my mental health.
+So I’ll keep making decisions that at the time are at least a better alternative than the one I made the day before.